twitter/twitter-cldr-rb/README.md

 :ru.localize(:es).as_language_code                         # "ruso"
 ```

-Behind the scenes, these convenience methods are creating instances of LocalizedSymbol.
+Behind the scenes, these convenience methods are creating instances of `LocalizedSymbol`.
 You can do the same thing if you're feeling adventurous:

 ```ruby
 ls = LocalizedSymbol.new(:ru, :es)
 ls.as_language_code  # "ruso"
 ```

-In addition to translating language codes, TwitterCLDR provides access to the full set of supported languages via the TwitterCldr::Shared::Languages class:
+In addition to translating language codes, TwitterCLDR provides access to the full set of supported languages via the `TwitterCldr::Shared::Languages` class:

 ```ruby
 # get all languages for the default locale